Midterm Support

 Multiple factors, academic and non-academic, can impact success in a semester.
 There are also multiple ways to refocus and improve academic performance, starting with the following:

 The instructor should be the first point of contact and can be the best resource for learning how to improve a grade.
-Set up a time to meet, using the office hours posted on the syllabus or on Blackboard, and then:
+Set up a time to meet, using the office hours posted on the syllabus or on Canvas/Blackboard, and then:

 Academic advisors will listen to concerns, strategize ways to improve, and discuss options.
 Advisors can also make referrals to other support resources on campus.